keycloak/keycloak-quickstarts/proxy/traefik/passthrough/README.md

 ### 4. Check Traefik dashboard

-Open http://127.0.0.1:8080/dashboard/ in a browser to verify that Traefik is running and both Keycloak backends are registered as TCP services
+Open http://127.0.0.1:8080/dashboard/ in a browser to verify that Traefik is running and both Keycloak backends are registered as TCP services.

 ### 5. Showcase graceful shutdown